vica781/Rock_Paper_Scissors_Lizard_Spock_PP2/README.md

 **THE IDEAL USER FOR THIS WEBSITE IS:**

-<ins>New user:</ins>
+<ins>New user:<ins>
 - If you're a new visitor to my site, welcome!
-Whether you're an enthusiast of strategy games, or just looking for a fun distraction.I am really hoping that I've achieved my goal to design a straightforward and user-friendly game.
+Whether you're an enthusiast of strategy games, or just looking for a fun distraction.
+I am really hoping that I've achieved my goal to design a straightforward and user-friendly game.
 - You'll find clear instructions and rules for playing the game.
+- Throughout the game, you'll be assisted by clear and intuitive navigation.
+- Furthermore, you will be assisted by informative and concise messages that will help you navigate the game and understand the rules.
 - Furthermore, you can explore the rich resources on About page to learn more about the game's intriguing aspects.
 Join me today and discover a delightful blend of relaxation and mental stimulation!

 <ins>Current Users:<ins>

 To a current users, thank you for your continued support!
 Challenge yourself with a round of the game, appreciate the calming music and beautiful backgrounds, or delve deeper into the fascinating world of Rock Paper Scissors Lizard Spock through the comprehensive About page.
+Your feedback, either through forums, comments, or social media links, sharing the experience or strategies in playing the game, is always appreciated as it helps me improve and bring more joy to the community.

 <ins>Returning Users<ins>